-To meet the Sunshine Law's requirement to include instructions on how to request an auxiliary aid or accommodation, the Disability and Communication Access Board recommends that boards include the following language on its agendas: "If you require an auxiliary aid or accommodation due to a disability, please contact (808) (voice/tty) or email [the board] at by [date]."
+To meet the Sunshine Law's requirement to include instructions on how to request an auxiliary aid or accommodation, the Disability and Communication Access Board recommends that boards include the following language on its agendas: "If you need an auxiliary aid/service or other accommodation due to a disability, contact [Name] at [phone number and email address] as soon as possible, preferably by [reply date].
+If a response is received after [reply date], we will try to obtain the auxiliary aid/service or accommodation, but we cannot guarantee that the request will be fulfilled.
+Upon request, this notice is available in alternate formats such as large print, Braille, or electronic copy."
 For a more detailed discussion, please see OIP's "Agenda Guidance for Sunshine Law Boards," which is posted on the Training page at oip.hawaii.gov.